On the Infinite Width and Depth Limits of Predictive Coding Networks: Background

 determines the learning regime (rich vs lazy), with $\gamma_0$ as a width-independent constant controlling the strength or ``richness'' of feature learning, and $d$ as a width scaling exponent.
 All the weights are initialised i.i.d. as

 where $b_\ell$ determines how the variance is scaled with the width.
-Note that the ``standard parameterisation'' (SP) used in practice (e.g. in PyTorch) assumes $b_\ell = 1$ for $\ell > 1$ and $a_\ell = 0$ for all $\ell$, since standard initialisations \cite{lecun2002efficient, he2015delving} ensure that the weights have variance inversely proportional to their input dimension.
+Note that the ``standard parameterisation'' (SP) used in practice (e.g. in PyTorch) assumes $b_\ell = 1$ for $\ell > 1$ and $a_\ell = 0$ for all $\ell$, since standard initialisations \cite{lecun2002efficient, he2015delving} ensure that weights have variance inversely proportional to their input dimension.
 Lastly, we will in the first instance consider gradient flow (i.e. continuous-time GD)

-where depending on the context, $l(\boldsymbol{\theta})$ will denote the MSE loss (Eq. \ref{eq:mse-loss}) or the equilibrated energy (Eq. \ref{eq:pc-equilib-energy}).
+where depending on the context, $l(\boldsymbol{\theta})$ will denote the MSE loss (Eq.~\ref{eq:mse-loss}) or the equilibrated energy (Eq.~\ref{eq:pc-equilib-energy}).
 Our results are straightforward to generalise to other optimisers, and we provide a simple extension for Adam \cite{kingma2014adam} in \S\ref{param-extensions}.
 Following \citet{bordelon2022self}, the learning rate is parameterised as

 where $\eta_0$ is a constant, the $\gamma^2$ factor is included to make the change in the loss at initialisation independent of $\gamma$ (see \S\ref{des2-deriv}), and $c$ is another width scaling exponent.

 A (width-aware) parameterisation is simply defined by the set of width-dependent scaling exponents $(a_\ell, b_\ell, c, d)$, as summarised in Table \ref{tab:scaling-exponents}.
 We will extend this to depth in \S\ref{sec:pc-depth-params}.
 Following the analysis done for BP (reviewed in the next section), our goal will be to derive parameterisations (i.e. solve for the exponents) for PC under specific constraints.